Policies

 This calculation determines the percentage of financial aid the student has earned based on the number of days the student attended divided by the number of days in the enrollment period.

 • The student will also be responsible for returning a percentage of unearned financial aid.
-This amount will be the difference between the amount of Title IV aid due from the school and the amount of Title IV aid to be returned.
+The repayment amount depends on the difference between what the school must return and what the student must return.

 • The school must return funds to the following sources, in order, up to the total net amount from each source: Unsubsidized Federal Stafford Loan, Subsidized Federal Stafford Loan, PLUS, Pell Grant, Federal ACG, Federal SEOG, and any other Title IV programs.